Overview of Invoice Factoring

 With traditional invoice factoring, an invoice factor buys your invoices from you at a discount and gives you an infusion of capital in exchange.
 Your client pays the invoice factor directly.
 A lot of small businesses dislike traditional invoice financing because it can disrupt their client relationships.
 For example, the invoice factor may contact your client to verify the invoice and to collect payment on a late invoice.

-We can arrange invoice factoring that’s much more seamless and small business-friendly than traditional factoring.
+Invoice financing advances money to you in a much more seamless and small business-friendly way than traditional factoring.

-If you need less than $25K in capital, you can get financing equal to 100 % of the value of your invoice.
-The financing is structured like a loan which you pay back over 3 months.
-For example, if you have a $5,000 invoice that you’re awaiting payment on, you will receive a $5,000 loan and must pay back that amount (plus fees of 0.5% - 0.7%) over the next 12 or 24 weeks.
+If you need up to $100K in short term working capital, you can get financing equal to 100% of the value of your invoices with Fundbox.
+The financing is structured like a line of credit which you pay back over 12 weeks or 24 weeks.
+For example, if you have a $5,000 invoice that you’re awaiting payment on, you'd receive a $5,000 loan and must pay back that amount (plus fees of 0.5% - 0.7%) over the next 12 or 24 weeks.
 Opening an account with Fundbox in free.

 You receive an upfront advance equal to 85-90 % of the invoice.
 For example, if you factor a $10,000 invoice, you will receive $8,500-9,000 right away.